syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Data-Binding.md

 # Data Binding

 The SfDataGrid is bound to an external data source to display the data.
-It supports the data sources such as `List`, `ObservableCollection`, and so on.
-[SfDataGrid.ItemsSource](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~ItemsSource.html) property helps to bind the SfDataGrid with the collection of objects.
+It supports the data sources such as [List](https://msdn.microsoft.com/en-us/library/6sh2ey19(v=vs.110).aspx), [ObservableCollection](https://msdn.microsoft.com/en-us/library/ms668604(v=vs.110).aspx), and so on.
+[SfDataGrid.ItemsSource](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.IOS~Syncfusion.SfDataGrid.SfDataGrid~ItemsSource.html) property helps to bind the SfDataGrid with the collection of objects.

 In order to bind the data source of the SfDataGrid, set the `SfDataGrid.ItemsSource` property as shown below such that each row in the SfDataGrid would bind to an object in the data source and each column would bind to a property in the data model object.